 The bill may increase the Department of Insurance's administrative costs to ensure health insurers adhere to the bill's requirements and insurance regulations.
-Any increase in the Department's administrative costs would be paid from the Department of Insurance Operating Fund (Fund 5540).2 Any civil penalties that may arise due to violations of the bill's requirements, depending on the number of such violations, would be deposited into Fund 5540.
+Any increase in the Department's administrative costs would be paid from the Department of Insurance Operating Fund (Fund 5540).3 Any civil penalties that may arise due to violations of the bill's requirements, depending on the number of such violations, would be deposited into Fund 5540.

 The bill has no direct fiscal effect on the state and local governments' health benefit plans for employees and their dependents.
-Health benefit plans may adjust their cost-sharing requirements related to services rendered by both an occupational therapist or physical therapist and a primary care physician or primary care osteopath physician to comply with the bill's requirements, thus their overall costs may not increase.
+Though cost-sharing provisions are a tool used by health benefit plans to manage costs, plans may adjust their cost-sharing requirements for services rendered by physicians, as well as occupational therapists and physical therapists to comply with the bill's requirements.
+Such flexibility may allow them to avoid an overall cost increase.
+The bill does reduce the flexibility currently available to plan sponsors, however, which could lead to an indirect increase in costs for such sponsors, including the state and political subdivisions.